Statistics in Poker โ€“ Interpretation

 • Opponent B (20/10, 75% cbet, AF 1.5, WTS 50%)

-Since in this case, opponent B is usually more passive, it means you will get less action from them, e.g., semi-bluffs, etc. Since opponent B, having made a cbet on the flop, usually has a stronger hand range than opponent A, another continuation bet on the turn from opponent B should look much more serious than another bet on the turn from opponent A.
+Since in this case, opponent B is usually more passive, it means you will get less action from them, e.g., semi-bluffs, etc. Since opponent B, after making a cbet on the flop, usually has a stronger card range than opponent A, another continuation bet on the turn from opponent B should seem much more serious than another bet on the turn from opponent A.

-As you know, the higher the level of statistics, the more hands need to be played.
-So to rely on such statistics as turn cbet, do not forget that the number of hands played must be of an appropriate size.
+As you already know, the higher the level of statistics, the more hands need to be played.
+So to rely on such statistics as turn cbet, remember that the number of hands played must be of an appropriate size.

 All these considerations are purely based on first-level statistics, but we will briefly explain how everything should be interpreted based on second-level statistics.

-When interpreting AF and WTS statistics, it is very important to also consider first-level pre-flop statistics (VPIP, PFR, calling range), because, as you probably know, the WTS statistic is related to the flop hand range.
+When interpreting AF and WTS statistics, it is very important to also consider first-level pre-flop statistics (VPIP, PFR, calling range), because, as you probably know, the WTS statistic is related to the flop's card range.

 What to pay attention to based on the WTS statistic:

-• The higher the WTS statistic, the larger the opponent's hand range at showdown.
+• The higher the WTS statistic, the wider the opponent's range of cards at showdown.

-• The smaller the opponent's flop hand range, the larger their hand range at showdown with the same WTS.
+• The smaller the opponent's flop range, the wider his range of cards at showdown with the same WTS.

-• The larger the opponent's hand range on the flop, the weaker their hand range will be at showdown with the same WTS.
+• The larger the opponent's range of cards on the flop, the weaker his range of cards will be at showdown with the same WTS.

 • The higher the AF, the lower the WTS.